Second Intifada: 2002

-Jenin
+Battle of Jenin

 Between 2 and 11 April, a siege and fierce fighting took place in the Palestinian refugee camp of the city of Jenin.
 The camp was targeted during Operation Defensive Shield after Israel determined that it had "served as a launch site for numerous terrorist attacks against both Israeli civilians and Israeli towns and villages in the area."
 The Jenin battle became a flashpoint for both sides, and saw fierce urban combat as Israeli infantry supported by armor and attack helicopters fought to clear the camp of Palestinian militants.
 The battle was eventually won by the IDF, after it employed a dozen Caterpillar D9 armored bulldozers to clear Palestinian booby traps, detonate explosive charges, and raze buildings and gun-posts; the bulldozers proved impervious to attacks by Palestinian militants.

 During Israeli military operations in the camp, Palestinian sources alleged that a massacre of hundreds of people had taken place.
-A senior Palestinian Authority official alleged in mid-April that some 500 had been killed.
+A senior Palestinian Authority official said in mid-April that some 500 had been killed.
 During the fighting in Jenin, Israeli officials had also initially estimated hundreds of Palestinian deaths, but later said they expected the Palestinian toll to reach "45 to 55."
 In the ensuing controversy, Israel blocked the United Nations from conducting the first-hand inquiry unanimously sought by the Security Council, but the UN nonetheless felt able to dismiss claims of a massacre in its report, which said there had been approximately 52 deaths, criticising both sides for placing Palestinian civilians at risk.
 Based on their own investigations, Amnesty International and Human Rights Watch charged that some IDF personnel in Jenin had committed war crimes but also confirmed that no massacre had been committed by the IDF.
 Both human rights organizations called for official inquiries; the IDF disputed the charges.

 After the battle, most sources, including the IDF and Palestinian Authority, placed the Palestinian death toll at 52–56; Human Rights Watch documented 52 Palestinian deaths and claimed that it included at least 27 militants and 22 civilians, and an additional 3 Palestinians whose status as militants or civilians could not be ascertained, while the IDF said that 48 militants and 5 civilians had been killed.
 According to Human Rights Watch, 140 buildings had been destroyed.
 The IDF reported that 23 Israeli soldiers had been killed and 75 wounded during the battle.

-Bethlehem
+Siege in Bethlehem

 From 2 April to 10 May, a stand-off developed at the Church of the Nativity in Bethlehem.
 IDF soldiers surrounded the church while Palestinian civilians, militants, and priests were inside.
 During the siege, IDF snipers killed 8 militants inside the church and wounded more than 40 people.
 The stand-off was resolved by the deportation to Europe of 13 Palestinian militants whom the IDF had identified as terrorists, and the IDF ended its 38-day stand-off with the militants inside the church.